 Growing up in Iowa, Jordan was always around agriculture and farming, even though he lived in town.
 An interest in biology was sparked by his high school biology teacher, who also graduated from Northwestern College.
-Jordan completed a master’s degree in entomology at the University of Nebraska and is working on a doctorate.
-He would eventually like to get a job with a seed company in order to help farmers control pests—a career that would combine his interest in insects with his passion for the outdoors.
+Jordan completed a master’s degree and his doctorate in entomology at the University of Nebraska-Lincoln, where he is now a postdoctoral research associate.

 What convinced you Northwestern was the right choice?